The Launch: South Africa – Leg 1: March – May

 Image: An aerial view of the Orange River Mouth with Alexandra Bay in South Africa on the left and the Oranjemund Golf Club in Namibia on the right.
 The invisible borderline between the two countries actually lies to the left of the sandbank islands, which belong to Namibia, while the river mouth falls on the South Africa side.

-The distance of approximately 1,142 km (710 mi) from the southern tip of Africa to Namibia will conclude leg 1 of the South African Odyssey in mid-May 2022.
-Leg 2, from the Mozambique border along the KwaZulu-Natal and Eastern Cape coastline to Cape Agulhas will be walked when the Odyssey ends in 2030.
+The distance of approximately 1,142 km (710 mi) from the southern tip of Africa to Namibia will conclude Leg 1.
+Leg 2 of the South African Odyssey, from the Mozambique border along the KwaZulu-Natal, Eastern Cape, and Southern Cape coastlines to Cape Agulhas will conclude the Africa Coastal Odyssey, ten years after the launch.